 Be a Walk to School Day volunteer organizer.
 The Los Angeles Department of Transportation (LADOT), in partnership with the Unified School District (LAUSD), support Walk to School Day and provide training, planning support, promotional materials and incentives for your event.

 Walk to School Day Overview

 What is Walk to School Day?

-Walk to School Day is a yearly national event that happens at thousands of schools to encourage physical activity among children and youth.
-It is a way for parents, students, school personnel and other community members to directly experience the walk to school as they walk with students on the day of the event.
-It often generates wider teaching about the importance of physical activity, awareness of the fun of walking, and early identification of safety concerns.
+Walk to School Day is a yearly national event that happens at thousands of schools.
+Students, parents, school personnel and other community members experience the walk to school as they walk together on the day of the event.
+The event seeks to generate wider teachings about the importance of physical activity, awareness of the fun of walking, and early identification of safety concerns.